M. S. Swaminathan: Netherlands and Europe

-He was a UNESCO fellow at the Wageningen Agricultural University, Institute of Genetics in the Netherlands, for eight months.
-The demand for potato during the second world war resulted in deviations in age-old crop rotations.
+Swaminathan was a UNESCO fellow at the Wageningen Agricultural University's Institute of Genetics in the Netherlands for eight months.
+The demand for potatoes during the Second World War resulted in deviations in age-old crop rotations.
 This caused golden nematode infestations in certain areas such as reclaimed agricultural lands.
 Swaminathan worked on adapting genes to provide resilience against such parasites, as well as cold weather.
 To this effect, the research succeeded.
 Ideologically the university influenced his later scientific pursuits in India with respect to food production.
-During this time he also made a visit to Max Planck Institute for Plant Breeding Research in war-torn Germany; this would later influence him deeply as during his next visit, a decade later, he saw that the Germans had transformed Germany, both infrastructurally and energetically.
+During this time he also made a visit to the Max Planck Institute for Plant Breeding Research in war-torn Germany; this would later influence him deeply as during his next visit, a decade later, he saw that the Germans had transformed Germany, both infrastructurally and energetically.

 United Kingdom

 In 1950, he moved to study at the Plant Breeding Institute of the University of Cambridge School of Agriculture.
-He earned a Doctor of Philosophy (Ph.D.) degree in 1952, for his thesis, "Species Differentiation, and the Nature of Polyploidy in certain species of the genus Solanum – section Tuberarium."
-The next Christmas he stayed for a week with a F.L.
+He earned a Doctor of Philosophy degree in 1952 for his thesis "Species Differentiation, and the Nature of Polyploidy in certain species of the genus Solanum – section Tuberarium".
+The following December he stayed for a week with F.L.
 Brayne, a former Indian Civil Service officer, whose experiences with rural India influenced Swaminathan in his later years.

 United States of America

 Swaminathan then spent 15 months in the United States.
-He accepted a post-doctoral research associateship at the University of Wisconsin, Laboratory of Genetics to help set up a USDA potato research station.
-The laboratory at the time had Nobel laureate Joshua Lederburg on its faculty.
+He accepted a post-doctoral research associateship at the University of Wisconsin's Laboratory of Genetics to help set up a USDA potato research station.
+The laboratory at the time had Nobel laureate Joshua Lederberg on its faculty.
 His associateship ended in December 1953.
-He was offered a faculty position, however Swaminathan refused.
-His aim continued to be to make a difference back home in India.
+Swaminathan turned down a faculty position in order to continue to make a difference back home in India.